 Sunday – Wed, April 22-25: Photograph in Arches and Canyonlands National Park.
 Wednesday we will have a late morning departure for Monument Valley.

 Thursday, April 26: AM departure from Hunt’s Mesa and return to Monument Valley Hotel.
-Evening photoshoot at famous Mittens overlook into Monument Valley.
+Evening photoshoot in Monument Valley.

 Friday, April 27: Morning departure for Grand Junction Airport.